tomjoht/learnapidoc/_docs/documenting_native_library_apis/nativelibraryapis_overview.md

 There are many books and online resources you can consult to learn a specific programming language.
 This section of the course will not try to [teach you Java](nativelibraryapis_java_crash_course.html) in any comprehensive way.
 However, to understand a bit about Java API documentation (which uses a document generator called [Javadoc](http://www.oracle.com/technetwork/articles/java/index-jsp-135444.html)), you will need some understanding of Java.

-To keep the focus on API documentation, we'll take a documentation-centric approach to understanding Java.
+To keep the focus on API documentation, we'll take a documentation-centric approach as we explore Java.
 You'll learn the various parts of Java by looking at a specific Javadoc file and sorting through the main components.

 ## What you need to install {#installation_reqs}